-- you have a general research interest - you’ll only have access to limited information, unless they died more than 25 years ago, unless you’ve got consent from their immediate next of kin
+- you have a family or general research interest - you’ll only have access to limited information if they died less than 25 years ago, unless you’ve got consent from their immediate next of kin

 What information you’ll get

 - 1750 for Foot Guards (not including Scots Guards)

 - January 1921 for British Army soldiers if their service ended after January 1921